 the off-season.
 However, please send us a trade note as soon as a trade is made

 so that we can process it.

 All protected spots must be used; you can not only protect 11 players, for example, and get the first 2 picks in the draft.
 (However, you CAN trade protected spots as described below.)
 Among tied teams, we use the team number as a tie-breaker for determining draft order.
-This upcoming year (for the 2014 draft for existing leagues), the lower (smaller) numbered team among tied teams will draft first in Round 14 (the first "real" round of drafting after the 13 rounds of keepers.)
-The tie-breaking order alternates each round, so the higher (larger) numbered team among tied teams will draft first in Round 15, the lower numbered tied team picks first in Round 16, and so on.
-The tie-breaker also alternates every year - in 2015, the higher numbered team among tied teams will draft first in Round 14.
+This upcoming year (for the 2015 draft for existing leagues), the higher (larger) numbered team among tied teams will draft first in Round 14 (the first "real" round of drafting after the 13 rounds of keepers.)
+The tie-breaking order alternates each round, so the lower numbered team among tied teams will draft first in Round 15, the higher numbered tied team picks first in Round 16, and so on.
+The tie-breaker also alternates every year - in 2016, the lower numbered team among tied teams will draft first in Round 14.